Decoherence and Landauer's Principle in Qubit-Cavity Quantum-Field-Theory Interaction: Analyses of the Models

-We find that the change of the cavity QFT and $\delta p$ of the qubit are the same in both cases\footnote{There is a small typo in the eq.(22) of \cite{Xu:2021buk}.
-The density matrix element of the qubit $|0\rangle\langle 0|$ and $|1\rangle\langle 1|$ are missing; they should be multiplied with the $(1-p)$ term and $p$ term, respectively.}, but the the non-diagonal term $\delta d$ in \eqref{rhos2} is new.
-This is not surprising.
-However, the non-diagonal terms of the initial state and their variations do affect the von Neumann entropy and are thus relevant for Landauer's principle.
+we find that the change of the cavity QFT and $\delta p$ of the qubit are the same in both cases, but the the off-diagonal term $\delta d$ in \eqref{rhos2} is new.
+This may be confusing for the coherence in qubit does not affect the $\Delta Q$.
+The reason here lies in the form we have chosen for the interaction Hamiltonian.
+In order to obtain $\Delta Q$, we need to know the reduced density matrix of the $E$ by taking partial trace over the basis of qubit.
+Taking $\hat{U}^{(1)}\rho_0 \hat{U}^{(1)\dagger}$ for example, the matrix associated with the qubit can be written roughly as $m(\tau)\rho_0m(\tau')$.
+By some algebraic calculations we will find that the off-diagonal terms in the initial state of the qubit does not affect the trace of the matrix.
+Similarly we can also examine $\hat{U}^{(2)}\rho_0$ and $\rho_0 \hat{U}^{(2)\dagger}$, and we can also find the off-diagonal terms does not affect the trace.
+However, the off-diagonal terms of the initial state and their variations do affect the von Neumann entropy of the qubit and are thus relevant for Landauer's principle.

 The first thing we can observe is that $\delta d$ is non-negative, which means that quantum coherence can only decrease during the interaction.
 According to the analysis of $|I_{-,j}|^2$, we know that the decoherence process will always continue, dominated by the resonance effect.
 Furthermore, since the initial state of the qubit is pure, the decoherence process must increase the von Neumann entropy.
 Diagonalizing $\rho'_S$ we have the von Neumann entropy of the final state